mdlee/mpt4mst/data/README.md

 - `nLures`: the number of lure bins
 - `studyTrialsON`, `studyTrialsOSN`: the number of study trials
 - `nGapsON`, `nGapsOSN`: the number of unique study-test gaps
+-
+#### Additional file

+There is now also a file with `RT` appended that includes response time data in ms. There are some missing values.